-Prolonged exposure to cement can make you susceptible to Irritant Contact Dermatitis (ICD).
+Prolonged exposure to wet cement can make you susceptible to Irritant Contact Dermatitis (ICD).
 ICD will cause the skin to itch, scab, and become red or swollen.
 Multiple ICD experiences can lead to Allergic Contact Dermatitis (ACD), a long-term sensitivity to the chemicals in cement.

-ACD is difficult to cure, but short-term treatments include antibiotics for infections, steroids, antihistamines, and repeated washing with a pH neutral cleanser.
+ACD is difficult to cure, but short-term treatments include antibiotics for infections, steroids, antihistamines, and repeated washing with a pH-neutral cleanser.
 Because ACD and ICD take days to develop, bring persistent skin problems to your doctor’s attention as soon as possible.

-Supplying employees with proper PPE decreases time-loss injuries, thereby increasing employee productivity.
+Bottom line – make sure to do your research on the best PPE for your application and invest in high-quality PPE – you won’t regret it.
 It’s the easiest way to reduce burn-related incidents from wet cement and send your workers home safe.